-- Law: A Guide to Research -- The Penn State Pattee/Paterno Libraries maintain a strong collection of law materials, housing one of the largest collections of legal materials in Central Pennsylvania.
+- Law: A Guide to Penn State Resources -- Penn State's Pattee Library and Paterno Library maintains a strong collection of law materials, housing one of the largest collections of legal materials in Central Pennsylvania.

 - Cornell Legal Information Institute (LII) -- a service of the Cornell Law School.
 Try their "Law about..." section to get started

 - Findlaw for Legal Professionals. -- Findlaw has 2 different web sites.
 The site for Legal Professionals is a great place to find links to statutes, regulations, and cases.
 The consumer consumer findlaw.com web site is useful to locate a lawyer in your area and to do some basic searching.

 - Internet Legal Research -- from the Dickinson School of Law

 Secondary sources--legal dictionaries, encyclopedias, and journal articles--can help you understand the law.

 Ebsco's Academic Search (Members Only)